stormpath/stormpath-aspnetcore/docs/setup.rst

     by logging into the `Admin Console`_ and going to the the Workflows tab for the directory of your Stormpath Application.

-There are many more features than login and registration, please continue to the next section to learn more!
+There are many more features than login and registration.
+Continue to the next section to learn more!